nhivp/Awesome-Embedded/README.md

 ### USB

-* [tinyusb](https://github.com/hathach/tinyusb) - A silly USB stack for Embedded System.
+* [tinyusb](https://github.com/hathach/tinyusb) - An open source USB stack for a variety of Embedded Systems.

 ## Others